A closed expression for the UV-divergent parts of one-loop tensor integrals in dimensional regularization: Conclusion

-\begin{appendix} In the appendix we want to give the explicit expressions for the UV-divergent parts of the B-, C-, and D-functions up to such a rank that clarity is maintained.
-For higher ranks we refer to the general formula.
+Here, we want to give the explicit expressions for the UV-divergent parts of B-, C-, D-, and E-functions up rank 8 and for F-functions up the rank 10 thus representing the most extensive collection of UV-divergent parts currently available in literature.